ABC, SBS to get $4.2 billion over three years

 Australia’s public broadcasters will receive $4.2 billion over three years as the Morrison government ends an $84 million funding freeze.

-It has also imposed on the ABC and SBS a statement of expectations requiring the broadcasters to provide more information about factors including regional staffing levels and programming.
+It has also imposed on the ABC and SBS a statement of expectations requiring the broadcasters to provide more information about factors such as regional staffing levels and programming.

 Communications Minister Paul Fletcher cautioned the ABC to “avoid either the reality or the perception of political bias” as he announced the additional funding.